Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 Why Standard Catalog Models Break Under Semantic Load

-Cimulate’s approach to product discovery depends on understanding what a product is in context, not just what attributes it carries.
-A query like “something warm for a weekend in the mountains” requires the system to reason across product type, use case, material properties, and occasion.
-None of those dimensions exist as structured fields in a standard catalog.
+Cimulate’s commerce-optimized LLM processes natural language queries by reasoning across product type, use case, material properties, and occasion.
+A query like “something warm for a weekend in the mountains” requires all four dimensions.
+None exist as structured fields in a standard catalog.
 They exist, at best, as unstructured text in product descriptions.

 In practice, this means the acquisition forces a question that most Commerce Cloud teams have deferred: is your product catalog a source of truth, or just a display layer?